rmvanda/zero.core/ADMIN_ARCHITECTURE.md

 ### 2. Module Structure

-To add admin functionality to a module, create an `Admin/` subdirectory:
+To add admin functionality to a module that has a public interface, create an `Admin/` subdirectory inside that module (NOT as an Admin submodule):

 ```
 modules/YourModule/